Daxo-dev/Daxo-dev/README.md

 - Hello!
 Im Daxo_dev.
--                                                                   About me.
+- About me:
-- Im interested in Information Technology career pathways
+- Im interested in Information Technology career pathways.
+- 16 years old.
+Videogame enthusiast and great passion for anything related to Computers
+- I plan in my future to work hard and become a fully stacked front-end dev!
+-